babalugats76/quizdini-2.0-teach/README.md

       - When appropriate, alter variables and provide overrides
       - For truly custom work, simply place it in `sites.overrides` in each own themed sections
     - Fix overflow-y (scrolling issue)
+    - Work on potentially remove Grid from pages which feature the logo; optionally, fix the spacing issue, etc.

 # User Migration